Skip to main content

 Despite HIEs’ successes as health data utilities in various states across the country, there’s a lot of work left to do in order to demonstrate our national role and need for long-term financial support.

 For one, the funding models need to change.
-Specifically, to deliver on the promise of our work as health data utilities, Morgan Honea, CSRI President and Executive Vice President of Contexture, advocates that these organizations should receive ongoing, clear, and sustainable funding through the public health infrastructure and Medicaid programs that already exist.
+Specifically, health data utilities should receive ongoing, clear, and sustainable funding through the public health infrastructure and Medicaid programs that already exist.
 One idea is to create joint public health-health data utility funding opportunities that encourage these partnerships.

 In addition, the role of government is incredibly important as our organizations advocate for the health data utility model.
 Local, state, and federal government entities play an important role in ensuring alignment around public health data governance and expectations about how that data can be shared.